 There is also concern that the existing Tesla technology has led to accidents.
 While the company works hard to improve upcoming tech, some Tesla owners believe their vehicle’s autopilot feature provided them with a false sense of safety while driving.
 Essentially, drivers are letting their attention slack off because they feel as if they can.

 This has potentially led to two fatal accidents so far.

 Tesla’s Model S autopilot is suspected to have played a role in an accident in China at the beginning of 2016, though there is no official word yet on whether the autopilot feature was engaged at the time of the crash.

 Later in the year, a second fatal accident occurred when a Tesla crashed into an 18-wheeler.
-In that instance the autopilot feature was active, but did not detect the truck because of glare and the height of the vehicle.
+In that instance, the autopilot feature was active but did not detect the truck because of glare and the height of the vehicle.

-Other accidents have been linked to the Tesla technology that weren’t fatal.
+Other accidents have been linked to the Tesla technology that wasn’t fatal.
 A Tesla Model X in California crashed into the back of a semi-truck because the driver knew autopilot was engaged and failed to notice the truck swerve into his lane.

 Self-driving cars might seem like the next wave for a safer driving experience, but not everyone believes this is an accurate portrayal of the technology.